dimitris1ps/collaborate/README.md

 2) This will print out in the terminal something like: `Writing default config to: C:\Users\username\.jupyter\jupyter_notebook_config.py`
 3) Copy the `C:\Users\username\.jupyter\jupyter_notebook_config.py` part
 4) Run the following command in the terminal: `echo "NotebookApp.allow_remote_access = True" >> C:\Users\username\.jupyter\jupyter_notebook_config.py` where `C:\Users\username\.jupyter\jupyter_notebook_config.py` is the path that was printed in the terminal.
 5) run `jupyter notebook password` to create a password for jupyter (you will share this password with people you will collaborate!)
+I propose the team agrees to have a common password
+<br><br>

 6) Create an account at [ngrok](https://dashboard.ngrok.com/signup)